jhvanderschee/hugocodex/content/posts/lessons-learned-porting-from-jekyll.md

 ### About the config file

 In Jekyll the config file is called '\_config.yml'.
 In Hugo this is 'config.yaml'.
 Note that in modern versions of Hugo you can also use the 'yml' extension.
-Another remarkable thing is that Jekyll requires you have to list your collections in the config file.
+Another remarkable thing is that Jekyll requires you to list your collections in the config file.
 Hugo does not have this requirement.

 ### Preventing output